davekinkead/thesis/outline.md

 ## Introduction

-This is an argument about authority; more specifically though, it's an argument about democratic authority and how what we typically think are justifications of democratic authority are in actual fact rationalisations of political authority.
+This is an argument about authority; more specifically though, it's an argument about democratic authority and how what we typically think are justifications of democratic authority are in actual fact rationalisations of it.
 That's because accounts of democratic authority, all of them, fail to adequately justify the authority of the state.
-What is left are mere rationalisation; attempts to make the coercive power of the state more palatable to those it coerces.
+What is left are a collection of sometimes connected reasons to obey; attempts to make the coercive power of the state more palatable to those it coerces.
+Sometime persuasive, but never coherent.

 I'm going to defend the thesis that if political authority requires justification, then democracy cannot justify political authority.
-And I'm going to do this by showing how the existential paradoxes of democratic theory - paradoxes relating to the who, what, and how of democratic activity - undermine even the most minimal accounts of political justification.
+And I'm going to do this by showing how paradoxes at the foundations of democratic theory - paradoxes relating to the who, what, and how of democratic activity - undermine even the most minimal accounts of political justification.

 My conclusion will be that democratic states, at least as we know them, can never justify their claims to authority but can only rationalise them.
+Of course, this is not to say that democracy lacks any value.
+There are a number of very good reasons for valuing democracy, or preferring it to alternative regimes.
+Neither is it to say that future democratic states will be unable to coherently justify political authority.
+But while democratic states claim sovereignty to the scope that they do, democratic theory cannot give coherent reasons to obey them.

 ## Authority & Justification